MaximeB5/Blackjack/README.md

   - DOC :

-			-	Create a Class Diagram with the pictures in documentation
+			-	Create a Class Diagram with the pictures in documentation.

   - TESTS :

 			-	Implement and launch unit tests.